publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch6/m__us_usc_t10_s168.md

 > “The amendment made by subsection (a) \[amending this section\] shall take effect on October 1, 2008, and shall apply with respect to programs and activities under [section 168 of title 10][/us/usc/t10/s168], United States Code, as so amended, that begin on or after that date.”

- __Update of Policy Guidance on Authority for Assignment of Civilian Employees of the Department of Defense as Advisors to Foreign Ministries of Defense__
+ __Update of Policy Guidance on Authority for Assignment of Civilian Employees of the Department of Defense as Advisors to Foreign Ministries of Defense and Regional Organizations__

 [Pub.
 L. 113–291, div.
 A, title X, § 1047(b)][/us/pl/113/291/s1047/b], Dec.
 19, 2014, [128 Stat.
 3495][/us/stat/128/3495], provided that: